joelmoniz/Git-Manager/README.md

   * Edit the properties file, making changes to items 1-4 so that the values and paths are properly set for your project to compile.
 A path can be relative or absolute.
   * Make changes to items under 5.
 These are metadata used in the automatically generated HTML, README, and properties documents.
 1. Compile your tool using Ant.
-  * From the menu bar, choose Window → Show View → Ant.
+  * From the menu bar, choose Window â†’ Show View â†’ Ant.
 A tab with the title "Ant" will pop up on the right side of your Eclipse editor.
   * Drag the `resources/build.xml` file in there, and a new item "ProcessingTools" will appear.
   * Press the "Play" button inside the "Ant" tab.
 1. BUILD SUCCESSFUL.
 The tool template will start to compile, control messages will appear in the console window, warnings can be ignored.
 When finished it should say BUILD SUCCESSFUL.
 Congratulations, you are set and you can start writing your own tool by making changes to the source code in folder `src`.